-- (2) However, the following may be damaged, destroyed, removed or disturbed without a permit: - (a) A nest shelter, eider duck shelter or duck box that does not contain a live bird or a viable egg. - (b) A nest that was built by a species that is not listed in a Table to Schedule 1 if that nest does not contain live bird or a viable eggInd. - (c) A nest that was built by a species that is listed in a Table to Schedule 1 if the following conditions are met: - (i) The person who damages, destroys, removes, or disturbs that nest provided a written notice Minister a number of months beforehand that corresponds to the number of months set out in column 3 of the relevant Table to that Schedule for the species, and

-(ii) The nest has not been used by migratory birds since the notice was received by the Minister.
+- (2) However, the following may be damaged, destroyed, removed or disturbed without a permit: - (a) A nest shelter, eider duck shelter or duck box that does not contain a live bird or a viable egg. - (b) A nest that was built by a species that is not listed in a Table to Schedule 1 if that nest does not contain live bird or a viable eggInd. - (c) A nest that was built by a species that is listed in a Table to Schedule 1 if the following conditions are met: - (i) The person who damages, destroys, removes, or disturbs that nest provided a written notice Minister a number of months beforehand that corresponds to the number of months set out in column 3 of the relevant Table to that Schedule for the species, and - (ii) The nest has not been used by migratory birds since the notice was received by the Minister.

-Mitigation measures to ensure impacts to migratory birds, including birds listed on Schedule 1 of the MBCA are provided in Section 5.
+It is anticipated that migratory birds are nesting on Subject Property, including birds listed on Schedule 1 of the MBR.

-3.8 Species at Risk Act, 2002
+3.9 Species at Risk Act, 2002